muhammad-saad-imran/inventory-managment-system/README.md

 ### Inventory Management
 - Users can add, update, and delete product records.
-- Real-time tracking of inventory levels, with alerts when stock reaches a predefined threshold.

 ### Supplier Management
 - Users can add, modify, and delete supplier records.